|Department||District Attorneys Council|

-The Information Technology (IT) Division Director is responsible for managing the District Attorneys Council’s (DAC) information technology support team, providing IT services for participating District Attorney and their staff members.
+The Information Technology (IT) Division Director is responsible for managing the District Attorneys Council’s (DAC) information technology infrastructure and applications, technical support team, and providing IT services for participating District Attorneys and their staff members.
 The IT Director is responsible for the DAC Local Area Network (LAN) and Wide Area Network (WAN), as well as all attached workstations and peripherals.
 The IT Director is responsible for all DAC business applications and support thereof.
 The IT Director manages all IT projects and ensures that IT staff members complete required tasks.
 The IT Director reports current project status to the DAC Executive Coordinator, Technology Committee, the DAC Council, and the State Chief Information Officer (CIO).
 The IT Director offers IT solutions and makes recommendations on all IT projects to the Executive Coordinator, Technology Committee, the DAC Council, and the State Chief Information Officer (CIO) as needed.
 The IT Director approves all purchases at the division level, obtaining final approval from the DAC Executive Coordinator.
 The IT Director sets policies and procedures for all IT related disciplines.
-This position has independent judgment and decision making authority.
+This position has independent judgment and decision-making authority.

 • Performs tasks as assigned by the DAC Executive Coordinator, Technology Committee, the DAC Council, and the State Chief Information Officer (CIO).